zendtech/zend-server-php-buildpack-bluemix/README.md

 # Usage
 1. Download and install Cloud Foundry's 'cf v6' CLI.
 For installation instructions, see http://docs.run.pivotal.io/devguide/installcf/install-go-cli.html.
 2. Create a new folder on your workstation, and access it.
-3. If you have an application package (.zpk) ready for deployment, place it in the root folder of your application.
+3. If you have an application package (.zpk) ready for deployment, place it anywhere in your application.
 If not, create a new 'index.php' file in the root folder of your application, and paste the following code:
  ```
 <?php
 echo "Hello world!;